nanomq/nanosdk-java/README.md

 My downline goal is to write my own protocol in an nng extension and use it in a Java application...but we'll see if/when I get there.

+## Current State
+As of _26 Jan 2021_, a good portion of the core NNG api (sockets, contexts, and aio) **are implemented with Java-centric wrapping classes.** This means you
+can:

+* instantiate and use `Socket`'s that implement the Scalability Protocols
+* use `Context`'s for multi-threaded use of a single `Socket`
+* use the `Aio` framework in 3 different ways for async operations:
+  1. in blocking (i.e. non-async) manner...the trivial use of a `Context`
+  2. in non-blocking manner using the Java `CompletableFuture` API
+  3. in an event-driver manner using `AioCallback`'s

+> The AIO stuff needs some tire kicking, is a bit messy, and I'm not too happy
+> with it yet.
+In short, the design lets you keep as much state in the JVM as
+> possible (for callbacks and the like), but seems overly complicated.
+(Maybe
+> it's just that way because of Java?)

+Things **not yet working or implemented**:

+* the http client api
+* the http server api
+* stream wrangling
+* TLS support has not been tested

+> It's not quite clear how much of the HTTP stuff I want to implement, buf if
+> there's anything required for WebSocket support it will be on the list.

 ## Building
 1. I've done nothing (yet) to package nng, so you'll need to build and install that yourself.
 It's really not that hard.